MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-activity-filters.md

 ---
-title: Activities
+title: Classic portal -  Activities
-description: This article provides a list of activities, filters, and match parameters that can be applied to activity policies. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article provides a list of activities, filters, and match parameters that can be applied to activity policies. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Activities
+# Classic portal: Activities

 [!INCLUDE [Banner for top of topics](includes/banner.md)]